rabbitmq/rabbitmq-tutorials/python/tutorial-three.md

 Temporary queues
 ----------------

-As you may remember previously we were using queues which had a specified name - `test` in first `task_queue` in second tutorial.
+As you may remember previously we were using queues which had a specified name (remember `test` and `task_queue`?).
 Being able to name a queue was crucial for us - we needed to point the workers to the same queue.
-Essentially, giving a queue a name is important when you don't want to loose any messages when the consumer disconnects.
+Essentially, giving a queue a name is important when you want to share the queue between multiple consumers.

 But that's not true for our logger.
-We do want to hear only about currently flowing log messages, we do not want to hear the old ones.
-To solve that problem we need two things.
+We do want to hear about all currently flowing log messages, we do not want to receive only a subset of messages.
+We're also interested only in currently flowing messages not in the old ones.
+To solve that we need two things.

 First, whenever we connect to Rabbit we need a fresh, empty queue.
 To do it we could create a queue with a random name, or, even better - let server